TDDFT calculations for excitation spectra of III-V ternary alloys

-To calculate the dielectric functions for a ternary alloy $A_{x}B_{1-x}C$ with concentration(x) of the constituent elements, we adopt the cluster-averaging method to simulate alloy systems.
-Firstly, five basic structures, $AC$, $BC$, $A_3BC_4$, $AB_3C_4$ and the $50\%$-$50\%$ alloy, have to be modeled and calculated at the corresponding lattice constant which obeys Vegard's law\cite{Vegard1921} given by
+To calculate the dielectric functions of ternary alloys $\rm A_{x}B_{1-x}C$ (with $x$ varying between 0 and 1), we adopt the cluster-averaging method.
+We follow the procedures described in Ref.~\cite{Bernard1987}.
+Firstly, electronic states of five basic configurations, AC, BC, $\rm A_3BC_4$, $\rm AB_3C_4$ and the AC-BC superlattice, have to be calculated at the corresponding lattice constants which obey Vegard's law\cite{Vegard1921} with